This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

-How to Get to the Top of Search
+You Need to Get to the Top of Search

 We all know that when people do a Google search, articles that give the reader something of value are ranked higher and appear at the top of the search results.

 Information on business websites must follow that requirement to do well and attract new customers.
-If you only have pages of advertising or product descriptions, you are not focused on providing a useful site for people to visit when they need help with one of your products.
+If you only have pages of advertising or product descriptions, you are not focused on providing a valuable site for people to visit when they need help with one of your products.

 Google ranks content based on reader duration.
 If readers click away quickly, Google bots are programmed to assume that means the content is useless.